baasbox/docs/RestAPI/file.rst

   -  content-type: multipart/form-data

-**Description**: This API store a new file into the BaasBox embedded DB.
+**Description**: This API stores a new file into the BaasBox embedded DB.

 **Body payload** The body can contain the following fields:.